telerik/maui-docs/controls/tabview/getting-started.md

  To display something in the tab you can define `TabViewItem` elements in its `Items` collection.

  To define the header of a `TabViewItem` you can use its `HeaderText` property as in the example.
-If you need to show a more complex layout you can use the `Header` property.

  <snippet id='tabview-getting-started-xaml'/>